jonathannen/canary-react/README.md

 This is a boilerplate node.js project built with:

-- ES6 via the Babel component.
+- ES6 transpiled via Babel.
 - React.js with:
 	- Isomorphic rendering.
 	- React-Router using Browser History.
 	- Hot-reloading of components (in development).
+- Build with:
+	- Sprockets-style asset compilation and digesting.
 	- Webpack for JavaScript components.

 ## Usage